sharonikechi/awesome-tweets-archive/README.md

 <br />
 <br />
-Would you like to have your tweets archived?
+Would you like to have your tweets archived and curated in an open curriculum?

 [Join the waiting list](https://docs.google.com/forms/d/e/1FAIpQLSezJwN6yQaDrfWd1cUUNjOgW9MbYnIUl87UeKxhZIqWupjG2g/viewform?usp=sf_link)